 - International selling – Shopify is the best website builder for selling internationally thanks to the Shopify Markets features, which allowed us to manage sales across different countries with different currencies from a single hub.

-- Third party integrations – Shopify offers the largest third party app store across our research, providing us with more than 8,000 compatible integrations that made our online stores even more functional.
+- Third party integrations – Shopify offers the largest third party app store across our research, with more than 8,000 compatible integrations for additional functionality.

-- Fulfillment Network – Shopify has its own logistics and warehousing service that will pack and ship your items for you to streamline your entire operation.
+- Fulfillment Network – Shopify has its own logistics and warehousing service to pack and ship your items for you, lowering your overhead.

-- POS compatibility – Shopify POS is a point-of-sale system that integrates with the Shopify platform, which gave us a complete overview of our in-store and online business, including inventory, sales, and customer data.
+- POS compatibility – Shopify POS is a point-of-sale system that integrates Shopify websites for a complete overview of in-store and online business, including inventory, sales, and customer data.

-- B2B sales – Shopify also has a dedicated B2B sales platform with custom features for the industry, like custom pricing and payment terms.
+- B2B sales – Shopify’s dedicated B2B sales platform has custom features for the industry, like custom pricing and payment terms.

 We were able to effectively track our inventory with Shopify’s more advanced sales features.
 Source: Tech.co testing